vastus/120-hour-epic-sax-marathon/structured-data.markdown

 Write the function `(monotonic? a-seq)` that returns `true` if `a-seq` is monotonic and otherwise `false`.

-A sequence is monotonic if is either inceasing or decreasing.
+A sequence is monotonic if it's either increasing or decreasing.
 In a decreasing sequence every element is at most as large as the previous one and in an increasing sequence every member is at least as large as the previous one.